ckormanyos/boost_math_test_qemu/README.md

 Build on `*nix*` is easy using the tools and commands shown in CI.

-Here are sample commands for building and linking one of the tests.
-Let's take, for instance, the test case `boost_math_test_qemu_cbrt_tgamma.cpp`.

 ### Prerequisites: The Embedded Compiler and Boost Math/Multiprecision

   - For build and link, the main prerequisite is to get (via `wget` or similar)